 One problem we see often with wildly successful Kickstarter and Indiegogo campaigns is a lack of post-campaign growth; in fact, sometimes growth seems to grind to a halt once a campaign ends.
-On the one hand, it’s understandable; raising far more than your intended funding goal can be a logistical nightmare for fulfillment.
-On the other hand, though, it’s a shame to miss out on all the exposure a crowdfunding campaign brings.
-This is why it’s important to have a plan in place after your Kickstarter or Indiegogo project comes to an end.
-Preferably, you’d have this plan laid out before you launch, but even if you’ve already finished a project and are in the fulfillment stage, it’s not too late to be thinking about your next step in growing your company.
 While ecommerce options abound, and provide great avenues to sell more product, chances are high you’ll also need a way to continue raising capital in order to grow your business.
+Enter: equity crowdfunding.

 Enter: equity crowdfunding.